Saraholoughlin5/Milestone-Project-1/README.md

     information on the market and what it provides
 - I am able to easily enquire about selling at the market, or receive a newsletter should I wish to do so
-- I can view the site and navigate as expected on my mobile phone, tablet or laptop
+- I can view the site and navigate as expected on my mobile phone, tablet or laptop/desktop
 - I can access the related social media platforms provided

 #### **Returning User**

-- I can check what updated events are available, after previously noting this section on my initial visit
+- I can check what new updated events are available, after previously noting this section on my initial visit
 - I can subscribe to the newsletter, after previously noting where the subscription form is located
+- I know where to go to access the phone number/email addresses of the business owners

 #### **Frequent User**

 - I regularly check on upcoming events, and I also check to see if additional products have been added
-- I can apply to be a seller at the market as I know where the enquiry form is located and what information is required
+- I can apply to be a seller at the market as I know the type of products usually sold there, where the enquiry form is located and what information is required

 ### **Design**